hootsuite/vault-ctrl-tool/docs/CONFIGURATION.md

 ### Secrets

+Secrets are a core piece of Vault, so there are a few examples here.

+#### Secrets: Original Example

 ```yaml
 #
 # The /secret/ backend (aka the v1 kv secrets backend).
 The specified "path" is read from Vault,